Mohanlal: Established actor (1986–1999)

 In 1989, the combination of the writer Lohitha Das and director Sibi Malayil created the character Sethumadhavan, a person who dreams of becoming a police officer, but ends up as a criminal, in the tragedy Kireedam.
 The role earned Mohanlal a National Film Special Jury Mention.
 Mohanlal later recalled that his portrayal of Sethumadhavan's mental agony, commended as a natural performance, was spontaneous and that he "did what Sethumadhavan, my character, would have done in such a situation", adding that acting was "akin to entering another person's body."
 In the same year, he acted in a film which became a commercial success, Varavelpu, which tells the story of a man who earned money working in the Gulf and came back home to enjoy his life with his family.
 He bought a bus, which eventually gets him into trouble.
 The former Prime Minister of India, Atal Bihari Vajpayee, mentioned the film as an example of ignorance by Malayali towards global economic changes during the inauguration of the Global Investor Meet held at Kochi on 18 January 2003.
 In 1989, he starred in another one of Padmarajan's movies; Season.

 In the early 1990s, Mohanlal acted in a number of commercial films, such as His Highness Abdullah, Midhunam and No.20 Madras Mail.
 His Highness Abdullah was the first independent production of Mohanlal under his company Pranavam Arts International.
 Mohanlal appeared in Bharathan's Thazhvaram in 1990, as a widower seeking revenge for the murder of his wife by his most trusted friend.
 His romantic comedy Kilukkam in 1991 won him a State Film Award for Best Actor.
 The film is considered one of the greatest comedy films of all time in Malayalam.
 It also became the highest-grossing Malayalam film of the time.
 In 1991, Mohanlal produced and starred in Bharatham, which is interpreted as a modern-day adaptation of the Ramayana from Bharath's perspective.
 The film was a critical and commercial success, with his role as a Carnatic singer who is burdened by a jealous brother, earning him the National Film Award for Best Actor for that year.
-His role in Bharatham was listed among the "25 Greatest Acting Performances of Indian cinema" by Forbes India on the occasion of celebrating 100 years of Indian Cinema.
 He portrayed a Bharatanatyam dancer in Kamaladalam(1992).
 He took help from his choreographer and his co-actors and professional dancers Vineeth and Monisha for enacting the dance scenes.
 Rajashilpi, Sadayam, Yoddha, and Vietnam Colony were his other films released in 1992.
 The drama Devaasuram (1993), written by Ranjith and directed by I. V. Sasi, was one of Mohanlal's most successful films and is regarded as a cult classic.